nmrf/sadata-user-manual/users/recommendations.md

 11\) Thematic cluster: The Administrator can click on the drop down menu to select which thematic cluster the recommendation belongs to.
 The Administrator can select as many thematic clusters as are relevant for that recommendation.
 Alternatively the Administrator can do this using the batch edit feature \(see below for more details\).
 The Administrator can also create a new thematic cluster using the 'add' button if a relevant thematic cluster does not yet exist in Sadata.

+12\) Cancel/Save: This is where the Administrator can save all of the details that have been entered, or clear the form using the cancel button

 **Adding multiple recommendations**

 By clicking on the 'Import' button \(top image\) the Administrator will be provided with a CSV template download \(see image below\) for batch importing multiple recommendations.
 Once in the required format the Administrator can click on the 'Select File' button and upload their file and all of the recommendations will automatically be imported into Sadata. ![](/assets/Batch import recommendations.png)** ** _\*\* When importing recommendations it is only possible to import Title, Reference, Accepted Status and Accepted Response.
 Linking to thematic clusters, assigning human rights body and cycle, etc. still has to be executed either using the batch edit function \(below\) or individually \(as above\) ** \*\***_